Aftab-Ahmadajk/World_Bank_Credits_Grants_Data_Analysis_Project/README.md

 Pakistan: 21.98%
 India: 44.91%
 Bangladesh: 23.39%
-Based on these findings, we hypothesize that Pakistan's lower repayment rate to the IDA could be attributed to several factors, i.e. (a) Pakistan may be experiencing slower economic growth, higher inflation, or other macroeconomic challenges that impact its ability to make repayments. (b) Government budget priorities and fiscal policies might prioritize other expenditures over international loan repayments.
-(3) Political instability or frequent changes in government could affect the consistency and effectiveness of financial policies related to debt repayment.
+Based on these findings, we hypothesize that Pakistan's lower repayment rate to the IDA could be attributed to several factors, i.e. **(a) Pakistan may be experiencing slower economic growth, higher inflation, or other macroeconomic challenges that impact its ability to make repayments**. **(b) Government budget priorities and fiscal policies might prioritize other expenditures over international loan repayments**. **(3) Political instability or frequent changes in government could affect the consistency and effectiveness of financial policies related to debt repayment**.
 Understanding these underlying conditions is crucial for developing strategies to improve Pakistan's loan repayment performance to the IDA.

 ### General Notes:
 1. The methodology used to derive these insights such as ‘Top 10 borrowing countries’, ‘Pakistan's top 5 projects with the highest loan amount’, ‘India's top 5 projects with the highest loan amount’ ‘Bangladesh's top 5 projects with the highest loan amount’ was to systematically sum the 'Disbursed Amount' and 'Undisbursed Amount' values for each relevant grouping (country, project) to determine the total loan commitments.
 This approach allowed for a comprehensive assessment of the lending portfolio and the identification of the most significant borrowing patterns and project-level financing.